 "My mother warned Michael this time!
-It’s a different way round this time.
+It’s a different way round.
 And this time, he is the car behind me and obviously he has to back off because he’s behind me.
 End of story.
 I hope that, since I am in pole position, I have a good start and go away.
 That would be the perfect scenario, I’ve no reservations about doing the same if it comes down to it.
-I mean I have to defend my position as he has.
+I mean, I have to defend my position as he has to do.
 Normal thing, isn’t it?"

 The other drivers are curious to see how the Schumacher battle will pan out tomorrow.
 They also want Ralf to teach Michael a lesson.
 Irvine is among one of them and utters in a polemic tone:

 "I wonder when someone is going to make Michael stop being a bully.
 I do not understand why Ralf lifted his foot at the start of the race on Sunday.
 The only way to get him to stop is to use the same methods.
 I say that Schumacher would not even try to squeeze either me, Villeneuve or Montoya into the wall.
 The fact that the rules allow for such moves does not mean that it is safe to do them.
 Those are dangerous.
 There is a rule about not causing avoidable accident".

 Jacques Villeneuve, who is Schumacher’s old rival, agrees with Irvine: